 In addition to following a Strategic Plan, the College has established top priorities for the past three fiscal years.
 The Fiscal Year Top Priorities documents are also posted below.

 The primary updates to the College's strategic plan include:

 ■ Alignment of goals with Minnesota State Colleges and Universities System goals and strategic framework and continuous quality improvement input from institutional accreditation processes

 The Higher Learning Commission expects its affiliated institutions to comply with the Title IV requirements of the Higher Education Reauthorization Act as amended in 1998.
-M State has compiled a Federal Compliance Packet with documentation regarding the institution's program responsibilities for review and consideration for the HLC evaluators and M State stakeholders.
-The College will file its next Federal Compliance Packet to the Higher Learning Commission in 2020.
+The M State Federal Compliance Packet includes documentation to demonstrate the institution's program responsibilities are being met.
+The college will file the next Federal Compliance Packet for Higher Learning Commission during a comprehensive evaluation or upon request from the Commission.
 M State also completes numerous compliance reports for state and federal agencies on an annual basis.

 To meet continued accreditation requirements, M State is required to maintain three active Action Projects to record activities toward improvement.
 When a project is completed, another one will begin in its place.
 The knowledge and skills gained from past projects will aid in the selection, scope and definition of new projects.
 The College's current AQIP Action Projects include: